sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### 2. Team travel

-Each Exec is allocated $5,000 USD per year per Teammate for their department, so you can connect and build relationships with the members of your own team.
-Considering the intention, this applies when a minimum two members of the team get together.
-Managers will work with their Exec to plan trips and ensure they have budget.
+Each Exec is allocated $5,000 USD per year per Teammate for their department, so you can connect and build relationships with the members of your own team. **Managers must work with their Exec to plan trips and ensure they have budget.** Considering the intention, this applies when a minimum two members of the team get together.
 Tracking the fiscal year spend is the responsibility of each individual Teammate.
-Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
-Accounting is happy to confirm totals.
+Accounting will provide actuals at the cost center level and not per person.

 The best team trips are the ones with 50% bonding, and 50% work/collaboration time factored in.
 In planning your Team travel, feel free to reference a sample agenda below: